pmjones/adr/README.md

 ## Background

 The term MVC has experienced some [semantic diffusion](http://martinfowler.com/bliki/SemanticDiffusion.html) from its original meaning, especially in a web context.
-Because of this diffusion, the _Action-Domain-Responder_ pattern description is intended as a web-specific refinement of the MVC pattern.
+(See [this video from Stefan Priebsch](http://vimeo.com/40968850) for a more extensive discussion.)
+To resolve this diffusion, the _Action-Domain-Responder_ pattern description is offered as a web-specific refinement of the MVC pattern.

 I think ADR more closely fits what we actually do in web development on a daily basis.
 For example, this pattern is partly revealed by how we generally do web routing and dispatch.
 We generally route and dispatch *not* to a controller class per se, but to a particular action method within a controller class.